 - Avoid situations that may trigger the temptation to use drugs or drink alcohol.

-Some programs offer post-treatment support, but it varies based on what type of treatment you’re currently in and what your economic situation is.
-Called “continuing care”, aftercare, disease management, or recovery support services, these programs are typically run by trained professionals, such as case managers and recovery coaches, and may include any combination of the following:
+Some programs offer post-treatment support to teach you how to stay on track after outpatient services.
+But this approach varies based on what type of treatment you’re currently in and what your economic situation is.
+Called “continuing care”, aftercare, disease management, or recovery support services, these programs are typically run by trained professionals.
+They may be run by case managers and recovery coaches and may include any combination of the following:

 - Individual, group counseling or therapy